Update: This outlet is permanently closed. There is another outlet located in Section 19, Petaling Jaya.

 The place is simple and cosy, with wooden chairs and tables accentuated by Chinese-Muslim paintings on the wall.
 The place is owned by Mr Musa Ma, who hails from Xinjiang and is also a famous chef in the Chinese food scene.
 In case you’re wondering, the chefs here are also from China.

 For starters, we had a stir-fried vegetable dish, which wasn’t particularly ‘Xinjiang’, although the taste was good.
-The ingredients and cooking style for this dish was more like regular Chinese stir-fry, with woodear fungus,tofu, brocolli and tomatoes in a light savoury sauce.
-The veggies were fresh and crunchy though!
+The ingredients and cooking style for this dish was more like regular Chinese stir-fry, with wood ear fungus,tofu, brocolli and tomatoes in a light savoury sauce.
+The veggies were fresh and crunchy.

 ‘Polo’ rice with stir-fried fish and a side of vegetables.
 The Polo rice is steamed and infused with bits of carrot and raisins, giving it a sweet and subtle flavour.
-The manager, Hussain Ma, explained that the recipes were all Musa’s creation and were modified to suit local taste buds.
+The manager, Hussain Ma, explains that the recipes are all Musa’s creation and were modified to suit local taste buds.
 For example, the sauce that goes with the fish uses sambal for a local flavour.

 It was really good!
 I’d give it an 8/10.
 It was also very filling – just one dumpling and I was half-full already.

 The main star of the entire meal was the braised lamb cutlets.
 Also a Xinjiang specialty, the lamb is boiled in water for two hours, drained, and then cooked for another few hours to ensure each piece has a melt-in-your-mouth texture that falls off the bone.
-The carrot chunks were soft without being soggy, and the sauce, which is a mix of some sort of chilli oil that wasn’t spicy, lent a smooth feeling as you savoured the meat.
-There was none of that gamey smell that often comes with lamb, either.
+The carrot chunks are soft without being soggy, and the sauce, which is a mix of some sort of chilli oil that isn’t spicy, lends a smooth feeling as you savour the meat.
+There is none of that gamey smell that often comes with lamb, either.
 Perfect score!

 For thirst quenchers, go for the house specialty, the Papaya and Sago milk with ice-cream.
 They also have desserts like goat’s yoghurt.